Suzuki1130/Enhanced-Genshin-Pull-Calculator/README.md

 - 📈 Visual charts for pull distribution
 - 💾 Save and load configurations per user
 - 🌙 Light/Dark theme toggle
-- 🔒 Local login system (no internet needed, all saved in your browser)

 ## 🔧 How It Works